 Well, before you go pulling an all-nighter trying to create a whole new Word document, you'll be glad to know that there are several ways to resolve this problem.
 Some of them are easy and may even give you access to the document in the shortest time.
-This article highlights some of the best ways to remove protection from word document without password.
+This article highlights some of the best ways to remove protection from Word document without password.

 Part 1.
-Types of Word Protection
+Password Protection Types in Word Document

 1.1 Full Document Protection